udgcirs/marine_ros_conventions_discussion/control_msgs/README.md

 * Waypoint --> To be defined
 * List of waypoints  --> To be defined

-This is a discussion package, therefore, you are welcome add comments to the current definitions as well as to propose new messages that can be useful for the community.
+This is a discussion package, therefore, you are welcome to contribute to the current definitions as well as to propose new messages that can be useful for the community.